dkoster95/QuickHatchSwift/Docs/Error.md

     }
 }
 ```
-In this sample we are checking wether the error is unauthorized type or not.
+In this sample we are checking whether the error is unauthorized type or not.